 The source of the odor.

-With respect to odor, the agency will determine whether or not a violation of Section 3.04 D has occurred based on its review of the information obtained during the investigation.
+With respect to odor, the agency will determine whether or not a violation of Section 3.04 E has occurred based on its review of the information obtained during the investigation.

-When determining whether to take formal enforcement action authorized in Section 3.04 D, the agency may consider written evidence provided by the person causing the odors which demonstrates to the satisfaction of the agency that all controls and operating practices to prevent or minimize odors to the greatest degree practicable are being employed.
+When determining whether to take formal enforcement action authorized in Section 3.04 E, the agency may consider written evidence provided by the person causing the odors which demonstrates to the satisfaction of the agency that all controls and operating practices to prevent or minimize odors to the greatest degree practicable are being employed.
 If the agency determines that all such efforts are being employed by the person causing the odors and that no additional control measures or alternate operating practices are appropriate, the agency may decline to pursue formal enforcement action.

 Nothing in this section shall be construed to impair any cause of action or legal remedy of any person, or the public for injury or damages arising from the emission of any air contaminant in such place, manner or concentration as to constitute air pollution or a common law nuisance.